-Owner - Manager Department Manager Management Trainee Sales/Marketing Representative admission requirements established for the College, entry into the Graphic Imaging Management Specialization requires completion of four units of high school English, one unit of keyboarding, one unit of high school mathematics, and one unit of vocational printing/ graphics.
+Owner - Manager Department Manager Management Trainee Sales/Marketing Representative

+Admission Requirements: In addition to the admission requirements established for the College, entry into the Graphic Imaging Management Specialization requires completion of four units of high school English, one unit of keyboarding, one unit of high school mathematics, and one unit of vocational printing/graphics.
 Students with deficiencies in academic preparation may correct weaknesses in the College's Developmental Studies program or through fundamental printing courses offered by the Graphic Imaging Department.